IbrahimBilal2005/TidyTabs/README.md

 4. ✅ **Done in seconds**
    All tabs are neatly grouped — instantly.
 You stay focused without lifting a finger.

 ---

+### 🌐 Generate Tabs from a Prompt

+1. 🧠 **Understands your intent**
+   Enter a natural prompt like “Plan a trip to New York” or “Learn Python fast” — no special syntax required.

+2. 🌍 **Searches the web in real time**
+   Uses SerpAPI to pull relevant, trusted links across subtopics (e.g., maps, guides, videos, tools).

+3. 🤖 **Uses GPT-4 to organize and explain**
+   GPT-4 selects the best links and gives each one a helpful title and description.

+4. 🧩 **Opens a new tab group for you**
+   Tabs are automatically opened and grouped in Chrome — like building a focused browser workspace instantly.

+---

 ## 🧭 How to Use